Skip to content

 Sitting atop a hill, with the countryside rolling out below, the surviving columns and temple fragments of Volubilis are an impressive and powerfully atmospheric site.
 Although much of what has been unearthed here is now on display in Rabat’s Archaeology Museum, many of the gorgeous and intricate floor mosaics in Volubilis’ grand Roman villas have been left in-site, giving you a taste of the grandeur of wealthy Roman life.
 The city’s heyday was AD 24-285, when it served as capital for the Roman province, and most of the ruins date from this period of prosperity.

-Of particular interest are the House of Acrobat, the House of Knight, and the House of the Labors of Hercules, with their particularly well-preserved mosaics.
+Mosaics of particular interest are the House of Acrobat, the House of Knight, and the House of the Labors of Hercules, all of which have some amazing and well-preserved mosaics.

 House of Acrobat – So called in reference to its mosaic representing the parody of a horseman riding a donkey backward.